Six key questions about the general election - Dorset news

 The county council elections are still due to take place on 4 May .
 Voting registration ended on 13 April and polling cards have been sent out.

-Weymouth and Portland, West Dorset and North Dorset councils hold elections three years out of four.
-Purbeck, Christchurch and East Dorset councils hold elections every four years.
+Weymouth and Portland Borough Council holds elections three years out of four.
+West Dorset, North Dorset, Purbeck, Christchurch and East Dorset councils hold elections every four years.

 Borough or district councils don’t hold elections in the same year as county council elections, unless byelections are needed.